tilde-lab/tilde/README.md

 ==========
 [![DOI](https://zenodo.org/badge/18811/tilde-lab/tilde.svg)](https://zenodo.org/badge/latestdoi/18811/tilde-lab/tilde)

 Tilde is an intelligent data organizer and Python framework for computational (**ab initio**) materials science.
-Tilde creates systemized repositories from the simulation logs of [VASP](http://www.vasp.at), [CRYSTAL](http://www.crystal.unito.it) and [Quantum ESPRESSO](http://www.quantum-espresso.org) packages.
+Tilde creates systemized data repositories from the simulation logs of [VASP](http://www.vasp.at), [CRYSTAL](http://www.crystal.unito.it) and [Quantum ESPRESSO](http://www.quantum-espresso.org) packages.
 The folders with the log files can be scanned and the results added into a repository.
-Repository GUI is coming.
+Web-based repository GUI is [available](https://github.com/tilde-lab/berlinium).

 ## Installation